"Honestly the best week of my academic & personal life - this has changed my whole outlook on life & university"

 What's going on at Villiers Park?

-As the country marks the centenary of the First World War we felt it appropriate to share a few stories with you, month by month, from September 1914 to 1918 and commemorate the men from Eton Manor Boys' Club, from which we originate, that fought in the war and served their country.
+As the country marks the centenary of the First World War we felt it appropriate to share a few stories with you, month by month, from September 1914 to 1918.
+Find out what our alumni were doing one hundred years ago by clicking on the 'View all news' button on the right hand side of this page.

 - Villiers Park Educational Trust’s commemoration of the First World War through extracts from the Old Etonian’s and Eton Manor’s CHIN-WAG Newsletter